The Last Flight (The Twilight Zone): Plot

-Wilson is rebuked by Harper for believing such a fantastic story and for allowing "that madman" to escape.
-When Mackaye arrives and takes a seat, and Wilson asks him about Decker, he says "Oh I certainly should know him—he saved my life."
-Mackaye proceeds to recount how Decker and he were attacked by seven German aircraft while out on patrol.
-Decker, in his fit of cowardice, flew away, disappearing in a cloud, with Mackaye thinking at first that Decker had abandoned him.
-Suddenly, Decker came diving out of the cloud with his aircraft guns blazing, and proceeded to shoot down three of the German planes before being shot down himself.
-With Decker's unbelievable story now corroborated by Mackaye, Wilson comes to believe what Decker had told him.
-General Harper, now also beginning to believe Decker, asks Mackaye if the Germans returned Decker's personal items, to which Mackaye responds no. Baffled, Harper then shows Mackaye the confiscated identification photo card and other personal effects of his young friend Decker, startling him.
-As Mackaye gets increasingly agitated, Wilson suggests, "Maybe you'd better sit down, Old Leadbottom", shocking Mackaye further with that nickname known only to Decker and him, from over 42 years earlier.
-"What did you call me?", he incredulously asks.
+Harper rebukes Wilson for believing such a fantastic story and for allowing "that maniac" to escape.
+When Mackaye arrives, Wilson asks him if he knows a William Terrance Decker; he replies, "Oh I certainly should know him—he saved my life."
+Mackaye proceeds to recount how Decker and he were jumped by seven German aircraft while out on patrol.
+Mackaye thought at first that Decker had fled, but suddenly Decker came diving down, seemingly out of nowhere, with his guns blazing, and proceeded to shoot down three enemy planes before being shot down himself.
+General Harper then shows him Decker's confiscated identification card (with a photo) and other personal effects.
+This leaves Mackaye stunned.
+When he demands an explanation, Wilson says, "Maybe you'd better sit down, Old Leadbottom."

 Closing narration

 Episode notes

 This was the first episode of The Twilight Zone scripted by Richard Matheson.
 Rod Serling had previously adapted the episodes "And When the Sky Was Opened" and "Third from the Sun" from short stories of Matheson's.

 Radio historian Martin Grams Jr. noted the similarities between this episode and a 1948 episode of the acclaimed radio drama series Quiet, Please called "One for the Book".
 According to Grams' book The Twilight Zone: Unlocking the Door to a Television Classic, Serling himself was so concerned about the similarities that he attempted to buy the rights to the Quiet, Please episode to avoid any potential copyright infringement.